Jakob the Liar: Plot

 In early 1944 Poland, a Polish-Jewish shopkeeper named Jakob Heym is summoned to the German headquarters after being falsely accused of being out after curfew.
 While waiting for the commander, Jakob overhears a German radio broadcast speaking about Soviet offensives.
 Returned to the ghetto, Jakob shares his information with his friend Mischa.
 Radios are strictly prohibited in Jewish ghettos, punishable with death, but Mischa confides in some folks, and it quickly sparks rumors that Jakob has a secret radio.

 After hesitating, Jakob decides to use the opportunity to spread hope throughout the ghetto by continuing to tell the optimistic tales that he has been allegedly hearing on his secret radio.
 His lies give some hope and humor to the isolated ghetto inhabitants.
 He also has a real secret; he is hiding a young Jewish girl named Lina who escaped from an extermination camp deportation train.

 However, the Gestapo learns of the mythical radio and begins a search for the resistance hero who dares to operate it.
 Jakob surrenders himself to the Germans when they demand the person with the radio give himself up or risk hostages being killed.
 During interrogation, Jakob tells the police commander that he had merely listened to the radio inside the commander's office.
 He is ordered to announce publicly that his radio and its reports were all lies, so that the ghetto's liquidation would proceed in an orderly fashion.
 However, when presented to the public, Jakob refuses to tell the truth; he smiles and is shot and killed in front of the ghetto's inhabitants.

-Jakob says, post-mortem, that all of the ghetto's residents were deported and were never seen again.
+Jakob says via a posthumous narrative that all of the ghetto's residents were deported and were never seen again.
 However, moments later we cut to the train that the ghetto's residents had been placed on destined for the camps, where Jakob continues on from his previous sentence and adds "...but maybe it wasn't like that at all..." and we see Lina on board the train look out from a window to see an approaching detachment of the Soviet red army arriving just in time to liberate the survivors.
 The film ends with Lina remembering Jakob when they danced back in the ghetto.